-Curtis received his Bachelor's degree in Geography/Environmental Studies from UCLA in 1994 and both his Master's of Public Policy and Master's of Public Health from UC Berkeley.
+Curtis received his Bachelor's degree in Geography/Environmental Studies from UCLA and both his Master's of Public Policy and Master's of Public Health from UC Berkeley.
 Curtis can be reached in FM3’s Oakland office at (510) 451-9521 or at Curtis@fm3research.com.